Canadian aerobatic jet crashes amid pandemic show; 1 dead

-The crash left debris scattered across the neighborhood near the airport in the city of Kamloops, 260 miles (418 kilometers) northeast of Vancouver.
-Canada’s defense department said emergency crews were responding.
+The crash left debris scattered across the neighborhood near the airport in the city of Kamloops, 260 miles (418 kilometers) northeast of Vancouver, on Sunday.
 The Snowbirds are Canada’s equivalent of the U.S. Air Force Thunderbirds or U.S. Navy’s Blue Angels.

-“It is with heavy hearts that we announce that one member of the CF Snowbirds team has died and one has sustained serious injuries,” The Royal Canadian Air Force said in a tweet.
-The air force said the surviving member does not have life-threatening injuries.
+Prime Minister Justin Trudeau said he was “deeply saddened” by the death of Capt.
+Jennifer Casey, who served as a spokesperson for the Snowbirds, and the injuring of Capt.
+Richard MacDougall, one of the team’s coordinators and pilot of the aircraft who survived landing on the roof of a house.

+“For the past two weeks, the Snowbirds have been flying across the country to lift up Canadians during these difficult times.”
+Trudeau said in a statement.
+“Their flyovers across the country put a smile on the faces of Canadians everywhere and make us proud.”

 Video posted to Twitter appears to show two Snowbirds taking off from Kamloops Airport.
 One of the aircraft subsequently climbed into the sky before rolling over and plunging to the ground.
 The video appears to show at least one person ejecting from the plane before it disappears behind a stand of trees and an explosion is heard.